 The Leipzig team has now developed sensitive novel techniques which have allowed them to sequence every position in the Denisovan genome about 30 times over, using DNA extracted from less than 10 milligrams of the finger bone.
 In the previous draft version published in 2010, each position in the genome was determined, on average, only twice.
 This level of resolution was sufficient to establish the relationship of Denisovans to Neandertals and present-day humans, but often made it impossible for researchers to study the evolution of specific parts of the genome.
 The now-completed version of the genome allows even the small differences between the copies of genes that this individual inherited from its mother and father to be distinguished.
 This Wednesday the Leipzig group makes the entire Denisovan genome sequence available for the scientific community over the internet.

-The project is made possible by financing from the Max Planck Society and is part of efforts since almost 30 years by Dr. Pääbo’s group to study ancient DNA.
-The finger bone was discovered by Professor Anatoly Derevianko and Professor Michail Shunkov from the Russian Academy of Sciences in 2008 during their excavations at Denisova Cave, a unique archaeological site which contains cultural layers indicating that human occupation at the site started up to 280,000 years ago.
-The finger bone was found in a layer which has been dated to between 50,000 and 30,000 years ago.
+The project is made possible by financing from the Max Planck Society and is part of efforts for almost 30 years by Dr. Pääbo’s group to study ancient DNA.
+The finger bone was discovered by Professor Anatoly Derevianko and Professor Michail Shunkov from the Russian Academy of Sciences in 2008 during their excavations at Denisova Cave, a unique archaeological site that contains cultural layers indicating that human occupation at the site started up to 280,000 years ago.
+The finger bone was found in a layer that has been dated to between 50,000 and 30,000 years ago.